Moving home | Existing Customers | Accord Mortgage

 Help to Buy Equity Loan Scheme

-If your property was purchased under the Help to Buy Equity Loan Scheme and you still have an outstanding Equity Loan, you are able to port your existing mortgage deal providing the Equity Loan is repaid upon sale of your current property and you meet the rest of our criteria.
+If your property was purchased under the Help to Buy Equity Loan Scheme and you still have an outstanding Equity Loan, you are able to port your existing mortgage deal as long as the Equity Loan is repaid upon sale of your current property and you meet the rest of our criteria.

 Your property may be repossessed if you do not keep up repayments on your mortgage.